sundowndev/castle/README.md

 ### Using rate limit

 Rate limit feature is optional.
 By default, rate limit is set to `-1`, which basically means the token has no rate limit.
-You're free to handle this feature your own way.
-Decreasing or increasing the rate limit as you want.
+You're free to handle this feature your own way, decreasing or increasing the rate limit as you want.
 You may also use a worker service to periodically reset the rate limit of tokens.

 ```go
 package controllers